nbicocchi/learn-microservices/modules/resiliency/labs/README.md

 2. Develop a **datetime-composite-service** that aggregates the current date and time by querying multiple instances of **datetime-service**.
    - `GET /datetime` → Returns the current date and time.
+   - `GET /datetimeWithInfo` → Returns the current date, time, and additional infos (related to the date) queried from a PostgreSQL database.

 3. Implement resilience mechanisms to enhance system reliability:
    - Utilize Eureka service discovery and client-side load balancing to identify and route requests to healthy instances of **datetime-service**.